 Along with all schools nationally we receive additional funding for children who are identified as eligible.
 This funding, our “pupil premium funding” is used to support these pupils within the school setting to ensure that they are able to reach their full potential.
-In 2015/16 we received £8,800 of pupil premium funding.

 Children in the school learn well but there are times during many children’s development when learning can be more difficult.
 Staff and governors of the school have identified some key barriers to learning for some of our pupils including some of those in receipt of pupil premium funding;

 - Social, emotional and behavioural difficulties that, at times, can make learning difficult.

 - Difficulties with being independent in their learning.

 - Limited understanding of the wider world, particularly due to the small size of the school and local community.

 These three aspects are at the heart of our curriculum and provision in school.
 We use the pupil premium funding to support children in these three areas;

 - The school offers nurture provision by a skilled Teaching Assistant who has been trained through the Nurture Network and is also trained to deliver theraplay for vulnerable children.